soheeparklee/soheeparklee.github.io/_posts/2024-7-25-OS-2process-thread.md

 - occurs when there is frequent page pansion
 - CPU usage ⬆️

+## ⭐️ Context Switching

+> change process state to another state <br>

+- to change to another process
+- 1️⃣ save current process context, state so that it can be restored later <br>
+  - save current process `PCB(Process Control Block)`
+- 2️⃣ then load context or state of another process <br>
+- 👎🏻 since each process has memory allocated, if heavy jobs are run, might have overhead problem.

+#### ❓ When does context switching occur?

+✔️ **Multitasking**

+- processes take tuen according to OS scheduler
+- each process is allocated CPU

+✔️ **Interrupt handling**

+- when exception occurs, context switching occurs
+- I/O request
+- time slice expired: CPU use time expire
+- for a child: create child process
+- wait for an interrupt

+✔️ **User and kernel mode switching**

+- change between user and kernel mode

 ## ✅ Multi Processing

 > one program to be consisted of seveal processes <br>